wuyaheng/EMR-S3-Pyspark/README.md

 As we can see from the above boxplot, elite data has more outliers.
 Additionally, the first, third quantiles and the median of the elite ratings are also higher than the non-elites' ratings.
 From my point of view, I would say elite should not be trusted because they tend to give higher ratings compared with the ratings given by non-elite.

 ## Part V: What is the Most Recommended Restaurant?
-#### 1. First of all, I used business dataset to filter down to restaurants with five star rating on the yelp only.
+1. First of all, I used business dataset to filter down to restaurants with five star rating only.
 Next, I grouped by city to see which city has the most five star rated restaurants.
 <p align="center">
 <img width="601" alt="Capture03" src="https://user-images.githubusercontent.com/52837649/100483635-a3395200-30c7-11eb-9502-0234714903b5.PNG">
 </p>